humhub/humhub/protected/humhub/docs/guide/admin/installation.md

 Open the installation guide in your browser (e.g. [http://localhost/humhub](http://localhost/humhub))

-> Warning: Don't forget to proceed with the [Configuration](installation-configuration.md) chapter after the installation.
+> Note: Don't forget to proceed with the [Configuration](installation-configuration.md) chapter after the installation.